MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-terminology-in-cost-accounting.md

 ---
-title: Terminology in Cost Accounting | Microsoft Docs
+title: Terminology in Cost Accounting
-description: This topic defines the key terms that are used in cost accounting.
+description: This topic defines the key terms that are used in cost accounting, such as allocation key and allocation source.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 06/16/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: 12d6f671843fe82cb83fa3128ae1cb8908d98bf4
+ms.openlocfilehash: 957612150a5a5b99f41b83222ec8b84a3c617620
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: 2ab6709741be16ca8029e2afadf19d28cf00fbc7
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 01/14/2022
-ms.locfileid: "3182700"
+ms.locfileid: "7971930"
 ---
 # <a name="terminology-in-cost-accounting"></a>Terminology in Cost Accounting

 This topic defines the key terms that are used in cost accounting.

 ## <a name="key-terms"></a>Key Terms

  The following table shows definitions of the key terms in cost accounting.

 |**Term**|**Definition**|